Indianapolis Zoo

 The Indianapolis Zoo is a 93 acre non-profit zoo, public aquarium, and botanical garden in Indianapolis, Indiana, United States.
 Incorporated in 1944, the Indianapolis Zoological Society established the first zoo at George Washington Park in 1964.
 The current zoo opened in 1988 at White River State Park near downtown Indianapolis.
 It is among the largest privately funded zoos in the U.S.

 The institution is accredited by the Association of Zoos and Aquariums and American Alliance of Museums and is a member of the World Association of Zoos and Aquariums.
 It was the first in the U.S. to receive triple accreditation as a zoo, aquarium, and botanical garden.
 The zoo is a leader in animal conservation and research, recognized for its biennial Indianapolis Prize and as home to the Global Center for Species Survival through its partnership with the International Union for Conservation of Nature.

-In 2020, the zoo housed more than 1,400 animals of 235 species while the adjoining White River Gardens contained more than 50,000 plants of nearly 3,000 species, respectively.
+In 2020, the zoo housed more than 1,400 animals of 235 species while the adjoining White River Gardens contained more than 50,000 plants of over 5,000 species, respectively.
 The Indianapolis Zoo is a significant economic driver in the city and among its most visited attractions.
 In 2021, the zoo employed 700 people and welcomed 1.2 million guests, contributing nearly $60 million annually to the city's economy.